Inflectra/rapise-documentation/docs/Guide/understanding_the_script.md

 **status** parameter will always be 0 (Failed) or -1 (Undefined).

+### SeSOnTestReportReady

-- **SeSOnTestReportReady** - Final point, called when report is closed and is ready for post-processing.
+Final point, called when report is closed and is ready for post-processing.

 ```javascript
 SeSOnTestReportReady(function(){